suminb/web/data/durango_ecosim.md

 ## Second Apprach: OpenCL

-One of irresistable solutions to handle computionally intensive tasks is [GPGPU][gpgpu].
+One of irresistible solutions to handle computationally intensive tasks is [GPGPU][gpgpu].
 That is exactly what those [GPU][gpu]s are made for: crunching numbers.
 There are two major choices when it comes to GPGPU: [OpenCL][opencl] and [CUDA][cuda].
 Although CUDA could achieve a higher performance<sup>[citation